rudrab/MkBiB/README.md

 -----
 There are multiple options to do create/manage BiBTeX files.
 1. Create it manually by filling up the entry on the left panel. `Type` and `BiBTeXKey` is mandatory for this format.
 Then, press `"Create Manually"` button.
+(Borken in Devel branch)

 2. You can paste a complete `BiBTeX` entry copied from somewhere else by clicking `+ sign -> Copy BiBTeX`.
+(Broken in Devel branch)

 3. You can create `BiBTeX` entry from internet.
 Your options are:
     1. [doi](https://www.doi.org/) of the article.
 The mandatory field is:
       * `Extra III -> DOI`
     2. Search [Google Scholar](https://scholar.google.com)<sup>[1](#gsfoot)</sup>   or [Crossref](http://www.crossref.org/)
       * The mandatory field is:
         * Author
       * Auxillary fields are:
         * Year
         * Title

 ToDo
 ----
-- Convert intermediate BiBTeX to sql database.
+- Complete bibtexparser-v2 move
-- Include BiBLaTeX keys.
+- Move to GTK-4

 Contact
 -------